 Umair centered his blog post around three tips that he would give to people younger than himself on how to live meaningfully well.
 The paragraph above was his opening remark regarding his second tip — Create (something dangerous) — and I truly believe it permanently altered my outlook on life for the better.
 I’m sorry that I can’t provide any more insight on my feelings regarding this passage– it’s already articulated perfectly.
 The best I can offer is to urge you to read it again.
 And again.
 And again.

 Not surprisingly, these are his closing statements for that same section.
-Now do you see why I mentioned this section as being the most powerful?
+So powerful.
+So true.

 Obviously no one aims to fail.
 These “failures of the OMG variety” are signs that you took a shot.
 A big shot.
 And regardless of whether you made it or not, just the fact that you took the shot to begin with says a lot about your character.
 Again, I’m unable to add any substantial insight to this passage because it’s already full and complete.